fabfuel/circuitbreaker/README.rst

 If you are e.g. using the requests library (http://docs.python-requests.org/) for making HTTP calls, its ``RequestException`` class would be a great choice for the ``expected_exception`` parameter.

-All recognized exceptions will be reraised anyway, but the goal is, to let the circuit breaker only recognize those exceptions which are related to the communication to your integration point.
+All recognized exceptions will be re-raised anyway, but the goal is, to let the circuit breaker only recognize those exceptions which are related to the communication to your integration point.

 When it comes to monitoring (see Monitoring_), it may lead to falsy conclusions, if a